HenriqueNPinho/FEUP-LBAW/EBD/ebd.md

 ### 2. Additional Business Rules

-* Only the post's author can generate new Post Editions
+- Only the post's author can generate new Post Editions
+- A user cannot be invited to a project where he is already a member

 ## A5: Relational Schema, validation and schema refinement